linkarzu/linkarzu.github.io/_tabs/about.md

 <!-- tip=green, info=blue, warning=yellow, danger=red -->

-> Anyone is able to join the live stream and chat during these calls, you don't
+> Anyone is able to join the live stream and chat during these calls {: .prompt-tip }
-> have to be a YouTube member
-{: .prompt-tip }

 <!-- prettier-ignore-end -->